drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-designer-entity-splitting.md

 ![EFDesigner](../ef6/media/efdesigner.png)

-## Prerequisites

-Visual Studio 2012 or Visual Studio 2010, Ultimate, Premium, Professional, or Web Express edition.

 ## Create the Database

 The database server that is installed with Visual Studio is different depending on the version of Visual Studio you have installed:

--   If you are using Visual Studio 2012 then you'll be creating a LocalDb database.
+-   If you are using Visual Studio 2012 then you'll be creating a LocalDB database.
 -   If you are using Visual Studio 2010 you'll be creating a SQL Express database.

 First we'll create a database with two tables that we are going to combine into a single entity.